 Figure 4.3.7-1: CN-initiated deactivation of UP connection for an established PDU session

 1a.
+(R)AN to AMF: The (R)AN sends N1 SM Data Inactivity Notification(PDU Session ID(s), No Data Activity) to the SMF via AMF.

+1b.
+AMF to SMF: N11 Message.
+The AMF sends to the SMF following information that may lead to UP deactivation:

+- N1 SM Data Inactivity Notification message from (R)AN received in step 1a.

+- The (R)AN rejects all the QoS Flows of a PDU session during handover.
+This message is described in step 2 of clause 4.9.1.1.1, step 2 of clause 4.9.1.1.2, and step 2 of clause 4.9.1.2.2.

+- The AMF provides UE location information to the SMF during handover as described in step 2 of clause 4.9.1.1.1, step 2 of clause 4.9.1.1.2, and step 2 of clause 4.9.1.2.2.

-The SMF determines that the PDU session can be deactivated.
+2. The SMF determines that the PDU session can be deactivated.

-Editor's note: How the SMF determines that the PDU session can be deactivated is FFS.

-2. The SMF initiates an N4 Session Modification procedure indicating the need to remove (R)AN Tunnel Info for N3 tunnel of the corresponding PDU session.
+3. The SMF initiates an N4 Session Modification procedure indicating the need to remove (R)AN Tunnel Info for N3 tunnel of the corresponding PDU session.

-3. The SMF sends an N11 message containing N2 Session Release Request to release the (R)AN resources associated with the PDU session.
+4. The SMF sends an N11 message containing N1 SM message(PDU Session ID(s), PDU Session Deactivation Indication) and N2 SM Session Release Request to release the (R)AN resources associated with the PDU session.

-4. The AMF forwards an N2 PDU Session Request containing N2 Session Release Request received from the SMF via N2 to the (R)AN.
+5. The AMF forwards the N1 SM and N2 SM messages received from the SMF via N2 to the (R)AN.

-5. The (R)AN may issue AN specific signalling exchange with the UE that is related with the information received from the AMF.
+6. The (R)AN may issue AN specific signalling exchange with the UE that is related with the information received from the AMF.
 For example, if the 3GPP RAN has received an N2 SM request to release the RAN resources associated with the PDU session, an RRC Connection Reconfiguration may take place with the UE releasing the RAN resources related to the PDU Session.
+During RRC Connection Reconfiguration, the (R)AN sends the N1 SM message to the UE.

-6. The (R)AN acknowledges the N2 Session Release Request by sending an N2 PDU Session Response to the AMF.
+7. The (R)AN acknowledges the N2 Session Release Request by sending an N2 PDU Session Response to the AMF.